Saphereye/symspellrs/README.md

 A compact Rust library implementing a SymSpell-style fuzzy-word suggestion algorithm.
 It supports two primary modes:

-- Compile-time embedding — use the `include_dictionary!` proc-macro to embed a dictionary (and optionally a precomputed deletion index) into the binary.
+- Compile-time embedding: use the `include_dictionary!` proc-macro to embed a dictionary (and optionally a precomputed deletion index) into the binary.
-- Runtime construction — build a `SymSpell` instance at runtime from an iterator of `(String, usize)` pairs (word, frequency).
+- Runtime construction: build a `SymSpell` instance at runtime from an iterator of `(String, usize)` pairs (word, frequency).

 This README contains quick usage commands, example snippets and developer commands.